 Find even more family fun graduation activities at @ExploreTheFort on Facebook, or visit Pulaski County Tourism Bureau, Waynesville-St. Robert Chamber of Commerce, City of Lebanon Tourism, Houston Chamber of Commerce, Rolla Tourism, St. James Chamber of Commerce.

 Time your soldier has available to spend with you varies by unit and commander, so we’ve put together some ideas of what you can do close to post, when he or she is sure to have the time to accompany you, and some farther-afield explorations if you want to parlay graduation into a Show-Me State vacation.

-For suggestions on things to see while you attend graduation at Fort Leonard Wood Graduation, check on this trip idea.
+For suggestions on things to see while you attend graduation at Fort Leonard Wood Graduation, check out this trip idea.